Strategic Coalition for Data Pricing in IoT Data Markets: Introduction

-Addressing \textbf{Q1} means preventing the market to identify possible correlation between different data type of devices and further, monopolize pricing and data trading strategies of devices.
-To eliminate this, we devise distributed coalitions of devices with similar data types, which enforces the platform to derive the marginal contribution of the coalition, or simply, the coalition value, instead of the individual interactions.
-Addressing \textbf{Q2} positions us to develop reasonable utility models for the IoT market, that equally benefits the platform, without hurting participation of devices in coalition due to information leakage and unreliable connectivity in the IoT networks\footnote{In this work, we realize unreliable connectivity in terms of participation.
-Particularly, the connectivity is considered as an uncontrollable factor in the IoT network, wherein we reflect the unreliable connectivity with the availability of market players, i.e., the devices for the data trading.}.
-Then, we show this eventually leads to the formation of different coalition structures that balances individual payoffs and stability of coalition.
-Addressing \textbf{Q3} positions us to evaluate the value of participation and set us to develop a holistic framework that jointly incorporates \textbf{Q1} and \textbf{Q2} in the IoT data market design.
+\rv{Addressing \textbf{Q1} means preventing the market from identifying a possible correlation between different data types of devices and, further, monopolising the pricing and data trading strategies of devices.
+To eliminate this, we devise distributed coalitions of devices with similar data types, which enforces the platform to derive the marginal contribution of the coalition, or simply the coalition value, instead of the individual interactions.
+This reveals the game-theoretic interactions between the data holders (i.e., devices) and the IoT data market.
+Addressing \textbf{Q2} positions us to develop reasonable utility models for the IoT market that equally benefit the platform without hurting participation of devices in coalition due to information leakage and unreliable connectivity in the IoT networks\footnote{In this work, we realize unreliable connectivity in terms of participation.
+Particularly, connectivity is considered an uncontrollable factor in the IoT network, wherein we reflect the unreliable connectivity with the availability of market players, i.e., the devices for data trading.}.
+Then, we show this eventually leads to the formation of different coalition structures that balances individual payoffs and the stability of the coalition.
+Addressing \textbf{Q3} positions us to evaluate the value of participation and sets us to develop an integrated framework that jointly incorporates \textbf{Q1} and \textbf{Q2} in the IoT data market design.}